open-telemetry/opentelemetry-specification/specification/logs/README.md

-The downside of this approach is that the simplicity of having the logs in a local file is lost (e.g. ability to easily inspect the log file locally) and requires a full buy-in in OpenTelemetry's logging approach.
-This approach also only works if the destination that the logs need to be delivered is able to receive logs via the network protocol that OpenTelemetry can send in.
+The downside of this approach is that the simplicity of having the logs in a local file is lost (e.g. ability to easily inspect the log file locally) and requires complete adoption of OpenTelemetry's logging approach.
+This approach also only works if the log's target destination is available over one of OpenTelemetry's supported network protocols.

-The benefits of this approach is that it emits the logs in well-defined, formal, highly structured format, removes all complexity associated with file logs, such as parsers, log tailing and rotation.
+The benefits of this approach is that applications emit logs in a well-defined, formal, highly structured format, removes all complexity associated with file logs, such as parsers, log tailing and rotation.
 It also enables the possibility to send logs directly to the logging backend without using a log collection agent.